 - In 1990, the first doctoral degree in nursing in Canada was granted at McGill.

-- The CJNR (Canadian Journal of Nursing Research), the first journal of nursing research in Canada, was founded at McGill in 1969, and is the only university-based in-hourse nursing journal in Canada.
+- The CJNR (Canadian Journal of Nursing Research), the first journal of nursing research in Canada, was founded at McGill in 1969.
+It is; however, no longer managed by the Ingram School of Nursing.

 The School's mission statement, as well as current highlights, can be found in the 2014 Annual Report